 The Second Level: Feel the movement of internal energy

-The purpose: to ensure that the internal energy/qi will move systematically in the body in accordance with the requirements of each movement.
+The purpose: to ensure that the internal energy or qi will move systematically in the body in accordance with the requirements of each movement.

 Level Two Tips for Tai Chi Development

-• use the waist as a pivot to move every part of the body
+- Begin movements from the floor and the waist which acts as a pivot to move every part of the body.

 What Level 2 taught me: Real life terms.